autonlab/pmx_aaai_fss_2022/index.md

 ## Artificial Intelligence for Predictive Maintenance

+Updated September 20 with registration details

+### Registration for the event

+AAAI handles registration for all 2022 Fall Symposia.
+[Registration Link][4]

+Registration is open until the start of the event, but early registration is encouraged.

+Please see AAAI's [Fall Symposia site][5] for more details on registration and hotels/transportation.

 ### Description of the Symposium

 Complex, physical systems degrade over time, and continued maintenance is required to ensure their peak performance.